lucywyman/blog/source/content/fall-bucket-list-2019.rst

 To be honest I'm not excited about Fall this year.
 We had a mild and cloudy summer in Portland, which feels like it was over before it ever began.
-With Eli's new job we didn't get a change to travel much, and while we did ample summer-y activities something was missing.
+With Eli's new job we didn't get a change to travel much, and while we did ample summery activities something was missing.
 My heart just wasn't in it.
 I'm still mourning the loss of sunshine as I write this, in a coffeeshop while it rains outside - the whole scene feels like a sigh.